maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 5.`\|`ITB`| :small_orange_diamond:

-t is always best practice to also leave a **Tooltip** in the details panel.
+It is always best practice to also leave a **Tooltip** in the details panel.
 This way anytime a user hovers over the variable name a full explanation can be given.
 This allows you to use shorter less descriptive variable names and still provide a full description.
 My tooltip was `Sets color of lightbulb and light glow`.

 Right now I don't plan on allowing other blueprints to alter this variable.
 So if even if I don't know if it will be editable it is best practice to set variables as **Private** which you do by clicking the radio button in the **Details** panel.